Jady111/Quiz/README.md

-# Java Swing for TopQuiz app
+# Use Java Swing to make TopQuiz app